-We focused our replication on Tsang’s (2006) Studies 2 and 3.
-We briefly outlined the studies below, and provided a summary of the hypotheses and their corresponding findings in Table 1 (see “analysis of the original article” subsection of the supplementary materials for further details).

 Study 2 examined the effect of perceived helper intentions on levels of gratitude and indebtedness experienced by the beneficiary in real-life situations.
 It was conducted using an undergraduate sample at Baylor University, asking participants to recall and write about an experience in which someone offered them a valuable favor, randomly assigning participants to either recall a benevolent or a selfish helper.
 Study 3 had similar research questions to Study 2 yet had different experimental designs.
 Rather than instructing participants to recall favors to them, it presented participants with a scenario describing benefactors’ motives, either benevolent or selfish, randomly assigned.
 It added an extra condition of ambiguous motives as a control condition, allowing participants to assign their own attributions regarding the helper’s intention.

+We provided a summary of the hypotheses and their corresponding findings in Table 1 (see “analysis of the original article” subsection of the supplementary materials for further details).
+The target article had many hypotheses and many associated analyses, and we therefore pre-registered that our replication criteria will focus on the following.
+In our replication of Study 2 our focus was on the comparison of Hypotheses 2 and 3: Impact of intent (benevolent > selfish) on gratitude is stronger than on indebtedness.” .
+In our replication of Study 3 our focus was on the comparison of Hypotheses 7b/c and 8b/c: “Impact of intent (benevolent > ambiguous > selfish) on gratitude is stronger than on indebtedness.”.

+Given the two studies, we pre-registered our overall strategy to conclude a successful replication if the findings of the two studies are aligned with a signal in the same direction as the target article by Tsang (2006), mixed results if only one of two is supported, and failed replication if we fail to find support for the hypotheses in both studies.

 Table 1 Summary of Effect Size and Confidence Interval of the target article